instaclick/hiera-ic-yaml/README.md

 Configuration
 =============
-Here is a sample hiera.yaml file that will work with ic_yaml and fall back to yaml
+Here is a sample hiera.yaml file that will work with ic_yaml

 `cat /etc/puppet/hiera.yaml`